simul/simul.github.io/unrealengine/Blueprint.md

 Similarly, GetKeyframeFloat and GetKeyframeInt are used to obtain current values.

-You can get the next uid in the future that can be modified without recalculation using GetNextModifiableCloudKeyframe -- that's needed if the cloud keyframer's Update property is set to "Instant".
+You can get the next uid in the future that can be modified without recalculation using GetNextModifiableCloudKeyframe.
+This is needed if the cloud keyframer's Update property is set to "Instant".
 If it's "Gradual", any keyframe can be modified at any time.

 * GetCloudKeyframeByIndex: To get an identifier for the cloud keyframe at the specified index, returns 0 if out of range.